 If not, then tweak your Ads and run them again until you know exactly what works, in what area, and with which demographic.

 Google Ads is powerful, but go slowly if you’re new

 Google Ads is extremely effective when used correctly.
 There really is nothing better to quickly and accurately test your keywords and market, and then drive better, more targeted traffic to your site.

 You can also quickly improve your SEO efforts for better organic search results with the information you get from Google Ads.

 And, just like the casinos that give classes to teach you to play blackjack or poker so you understand how the game is played, we can teach you to work with Google Ads in our Google Ads Classes!
-Additionally, we offer other Digital Marketing Courses that cover Google Adwords, Social Media Marketing, and SEO.
+Additionally, we offer other Digital Marketing Courses that cover Google Analytics, Social Media Marketing, SEO, and more.